 Mr. President, Excellencies, Distinguished Delegates, in addition to the rationalization of AALCO's agenda the practice of constituting a Drafting Committee started for the first time in Seoul (2003) in the Forty-Second Session of AALCO.
 It continued till the year 2011, after which this practice was discontinued.
 Member States may consider reviving the practice of constituting a Drafting Committee for the Annual Session.
 The main objective for forming a Drafting Committee was to streamline the preparation of documents, namely, the Summary Report, the Resolutions and Message of thanks to the Host Government for adoption.
 Behind-the-scene work by the Drafting Committee ensured that the essence of the statements by the delegations were reflected appropriately.
 Past practice brings out that the Drafting Committee was an Open-Ended Committee, and any Member Government desirous of participating in its work was part of it.
 A Representative of the Host Government chaired the Drafting Committee.
+Officials of the Host Government and the AALCO Secretariat facilitated the meeting of the Drafting Committee.
 I request the Member States to endorse my proposal to constitute a Drafting Committee for this Annual Session.

 Mr. President Excellencies, since the conclusion of the Sixtieth Annual Session, the Secretary-General and the Deputy Secretaries-General have participated in about 20 events.
 I take this opportunity to highlight some.
-The Second AALCO Annual Arbitration Forum at Sharm El Sheikh City, Arab Republic of Egypt; 21st Session of the Rome Statute of the International Criminal Court at The Hague; First Anniversary of the Opening of AALCO Regional Arbitration Centre in Hong Kong; Seminar on UNIDROIT projects in New Delhi; 74th Session of the International Law Commission; Forum on Developing Countries and International Law and the 6th China-AALCO Exchange and Research Programme in Beijing and Hong Kong SAR, People's Republic of China; Tokyo International Law Seminar Tokyo, and the UNCITRAL South Asia Conference in New Delhi.
+The Second AALCO Annual Arbitration Forum at Sharm El Sheikh City, Arab Republic of Egypt; 21st Session of the Rome Statute of the International Criminal Court at The Hague; First Anniversary of the Opening of AALCO Regional

+Arbitration Centre in Hong Kong; Seminar on UNIDROIT projects in New Delhi; 74th Session of the International Law Commission; Forum on Developing Countries and International Law and the 6th China-AALCO Exchange and Research Programme in Beijing and Hong Kong SAR, People's Republic of China; Tokyo International Law Seminar Tokyo, and the UNCITRAL South Asia Conference in New Delhi.